-Bad news: you’ve been hit with a surprisingly high tax bill this year.
+The bad news is that you’ve been hit with a surprisingly high tax bill this year.

-Good news: That means profits were higher than expected!
+The good news is that profits were higher than expected!

 Predict how new initiatives alter your cash flow